rickb777/genlist/README.md

 # GoList

+**Status: obsolete** - this tool is harder to use than the alternative [**runtemplate**](https://github.com/rickb777/runtemplate), the latter being simpler and less prone to cyclic dependency issues in the build.

 This package is a typewriter for use with Mark Sherman's [gen](https://github.com/clipperhouse/gen), an excellent type-driven code generation tool for Go.